One thing I’ve enjoyed learning about, lately, is the concept of entropy.

 Entropy is an interesting concept because it explains why there are immensely more ways for things to go wrong than to go right.
 In a closed system (that is one without input of energy), entropy can only increase.

-Get to the end of the story — this is just the beginning
+Get to the end of the story — don't miss any insights

 Sign up now Already have an account?
 Sign in